V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 he can control the senses and body.
 Right now you want control your sense but without this practise its not posible.

-what ever the goal they have kept they will determine what are the inputs in achieving the goal. (e.g) A model to maintain a good physical body, he will not eat food such as icecreams.
+what ever the goal they have kept they will determine what are the inputs in achieving the goal. (e.g) A model to maintain a good physical body, he will not eat food such as icecreams _**nirāhārasya**_  .
 A person without goal only will lead a indulgence life.